Do I have to pay the application fee?

 Yes.
 The application fee is paid with the general graduate application.
 The fee is $70 for domestic students and $90 for international students.
 Please note that this is a change in policy compared to previous application years.

 If I send my application information in an email, can I receive a pre-evaluation to see if I am eligible to apply?

 We receive many inquiries and applications; therefore, we are not able to preview your scores to determine your eligibility to apply or make suggestions on your credentials.
-Since the Department pays the application fee, we encourage all to apply.

 What semesters are applications accepted?

 Applications are accepted for the Fall Semester only.

 Application and all supporting documents for admission for the Fall semester are due by January 15th of each year.

 I missed the deadline for application.
 Can I still apply?